perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- **Explanation**
 		- Modern form of DNS that enables client computers and DHCP servers to automatically register IP addresses

+### DNS Replication
+- **Definition of Primary DNS Server**
+	- The main administrative and authoritative server for a zone
+- **Definition of Secondary DNS Server**
+	- The server that contains a copy of the primary DNS server zone database but cannot be used for administration
+	- It obtains a copy of the zone database through a zone transfer over the network
+- **What are the important **

 ---
 ## Table Summaries